MSc International SecurityFind a programme

 |Open to international students||Yes|

-We are confronted by a growing number of new threats in international security ranging from civil war, terrorism and transnational crime to the proliferation of weapons of mass destruction.
+There is a growing number of new threats in international security, ranging from civil war, terrorism and transnational crime to the proliferation of weapons of mass destruction.

 Further information on funding for prospective UK, EU and international postgraduate students.

 The MSc programme comprises six 12-week taught units and six assessed essays, followed by a dissertation.